alexcoulton/autocloner/README.md

 Before using AutoCloner, it is first necessary to setup the configuration file, config.txt.
 This tells AutoCloner where your genome assembly, in fasta format, and BLAST database for the same assembly are.
 The file contains three variables, GENOME_N_NAME, which details the name of the genome assembly, GENOME_N_FA_PATH, the path to the fasta file of the assembly and GENOME_N_BLASTDB_PATH, the path to the BLAST database of the genome.

-For example:
 ```
 GENOME_1_NAME=IWGSC
 GENOME_1_FA_PATH=/path/to/fasta_file
 GENOME_1_BLASTDB_PATH=/path/to/blastdb
 ```
 Additional genomes of other varieties of the same species can also be included, in this case the number after “GENOME_” is incrementally increased by one.
-For example:

 ```
 GENOME_2_NAME=IWGSC